 READ: Ambassador Gordon Sondland's Opening Statement

-House committees are hearing from three witnesses Wednesday — following a busy Tuesday where four officials provided public testimony to impeachment investigators.
+House committees are hearing from three witnesses Wednesday — following a busy Tuesday when four officials provided public testimony to impeachment investigators.

-Gordon Sondland, the U.S. ambassador to the European Union, will testify solo in the morning starting at 9 a.m.
-ET.
-Laura Cooper, the deputy assistant secretary of defense for Russian, Ukrainian, and Eurasian Affairs as well as David Hale, the under secretary of state for political affairs will testify in the afternoon.
+Gordon Sondland, the U.S. ambassador to the European Union, will testify solo in the morning starting at 9 ET.
+Laura Cooper, the deputy assistant secretary of defense for Russian, Ukrainian, and Eurasian Affairs, as well as David Hale, the undersecretary of state for political affairs, will testify in the afternoon.

 NPR will post the witnesses' opening statements below as they are released.